Nasser-Al-Abdullah/media-orchestrator/README.md

 A backend systems engineering project built with NestJS, TypeScript, PostgreSQL, Redis, Prisma, Docker, and BullMQ.

-This project serves as a hands-on exploration of NestJS architecture while applying backend engineering concepts previously developed through production experience with Express.js and other backend frameworks.
+This project serves as a practical transition from Express.js-based backend development into the NestJS ecosystem while exploring more advanced backend engineering concepts.

-Beyond learning NestJS itself, the project focuses on deeper backend systems topics such as dependency injection, modular architecture, asynchronous processing, caching, queues, background workers, and scalable application design.
+The objective is not only to learn NestJS, but to apply existing backend development experience to a framework that emphasizes modular architecture, dependency injection, scalability, and maintainability.
+Along the way, the project explores asynchronous processing, caching, queues, background workers, and production-oriented system design.

-The goal is to bridge framework knowledge with backend engineering principles and gain practical experience implementing patterns commonly found in modern production systems.

 ## Tech Stack